safroalex/B2-ETL-ItmoDataManaging/README.md

 ## Overview

-This repository contains Part One of the Itmo Data Managing course project: a production-ready ETL environment that continuously ingests current weather data from the Yandex Weather API, stores the raw payloads in MongoDB, and loads curated metrics into PostgreSQL via Apache Airflow.
-Docker Compose orchestrates every dependency so the system can be reproduced locally or on a remote server.
+This repository contains the Itmo Data Managing course project: a production-ready ELT environment where a Python **web service** fetches weather data from the Yandex Weather API and writes raw documents into MongoDB.
+Apache Airflow then (1) triggers the service on a schedule to generate load and (2) runs an **EL** pipeline that copies raw JSON documents from MongoDB into PostgreSQL.
+Data parsing/cleaning and analytics marts are done in PostgreSQL via dbt, with data quality monitoring via Elementary.

 ## Architecture

 | Component | Role |
 |-----------|------|
-| **Weather ingestion service** (`src/app.py`) | Polls the Yandex Weather API on a fixed cadence, enriches each payload with `fetched_at`, and writes documents into MongoDB.
+| **Weather ingestion service** (`src/app.py`) | HTTP service with Swagger (`/docs`) that fetches a single weather snapshot from Yandex Weather API and writes it into MongoDB.
 | **MongoDB** | Durable store for the raw weather snapshots (`weather.weather_raw` collection).
-| **PostgreSQL** | Hosts both the Airflow metadata database and the analytics schema (`analytics.weather_analytics`).
+| **PostgreSQL** | Hosts both the Airflow metadata database and the analytics database.
+Raw docs are loaded into `analytics.public.weather_raw` (JSONB), then transformed by dbt.
-| **Apache Airflow** | Runs on the LocalExecutor, orchestrating the hourly extract–transform–load pipeline and triggering dbt models.
+| **Apache Airflow** | Runs on the LocalExecutor, orchestrating (a) frequent load generation (calling the service) and (b) an hourly EL pipeline and dbt runs.
 | **dbt** | Transforms data in PostgreSQL (STG -> ODS -> DM) and runs data quality tests via Elementary.
 | **Docker Compose** | Spins up MongoDB, PostgreSQL, the Airflow components (init, scheduler, webserver), and the weather service in a single command.